-If you are thinking about trying a green smoothie for the first time, I recommend that you start by using bananas because they make a delicious smoothie and work well at masking the flavor of greens such as spinach or kale.
+If you are thinking about trying a green smoothie for the first time, I recommend that you start by using bananas because they make a delicious smoothie and work well at masking the flavor of bitter, mineral rich greens such as spinach or kale.

-If the taste alone isn’t enough motivation to eat a banana every day, how about the many health benefits!
+If the taste alone isn’t enough motivation to eat a banana (or two) every day, how about the many health benefits!

 Banana Health Benefits

-1 – Provides Energy: Bananas provide energy through their high content of healthy carbohydrates and potassium, which makes them a perfect food for athletes and active people.
+1 – Energy Boost: Bananas provide energy through their high content of healthy carbohydrates and potassium, which makes them a perfect food for athletes and active people.
 Eating bananas also helps to restore the electrolyte balance in your body which is important after a strenuous workout.

 If you have an active lifestyle, you will also appreciate the perfect packaging and portability of bananas.
 A banana green smoothie can also be carried anywhere without the risk of bruising!

 2 – Promotes Cardiovascular Health: Bananas are a rich source of potassium, a mineral that has been linked to maintaining normal blood pressure and heart function.
 Studies show that a diet rich in foods containing potassium (such as bananas) significantly lowers the risk of stroke.
 The fiber in bananas also help promote cardiovascular health. (more…)

 3 – Antacid and Stomach Health: Bananas have a natural antacid effect which protects against stomach ulcers and ulcer damage.
 Eating bananas helps to stimulate the cells in your stomach that compose the acid-protective lining.

 Ironically, some people complain that eating bananas gives them heartburn.
 Suggested causes for this might be that unripe or partially-ripe bananas have sugars and starches that are not as easily digestible for some people.
 Possible allergies might play a role as well.